 Pro Excellent Post editor

-With so many built in feature and flexibility to use, I would recommend medium first amongst all.
+With so many built-in features and flexibility to use, I would recommend Medium first amongst all.

 Pro Photo upload and display is aesthetically pleasing

 If you post photos as part of your blog, the interface on Medium is one of the best for both inline uploading as well as display in the post itself.

 Con Medium can use your content however they want